ASPIRING TEACHERS

 Partner: Passage Preparation and ETS/Praxis

-Must be pursuing additional licensure in a high-need subject area (Special Education, Foreign Language, Mathematics, Science) OR
+Are pursuing full licensure in a high-need subject area (Special Education, Foreign Language, Mathematics, Science) OR

-Must be employed by IPS at a high-need school or in a high-need subject area AND
+Are employed by IPS at a high-need school or in a high-need subject area, AND

 -